DrVeles/calculator_2/src/readme.md

 ✅ Makefile check to all targets.

-- Controller using OOP
+✅ Controller using OOP

 - Model using OOP
-    - Converting to Polish notation
+    ✅ Converting to Polish notation
     - Calculatig Polish notation

+- TESTS
+    - Controller
+    - Model

 - Correcting View using OOP
+    - Make namespace s21 in view ?
+    - CHANGE FRONTEND DESIGN
-    - Fix CMAKE to make from other directories
+    ✅ Fix CMAKE to make from other directories

 ## Additional